Take the first step to help yourself and your family create a higher quality of life.

 Gretchen Hentsch-Cowles, M.S., Licensed Marriage and Family Therapist

 Greta specializes in working with families, individuals, and couples facing PTSD and trauma, childhood and adult abuse, betrayal trauma, medical trauma, somatic disorders, chronic pain, various phobias, such as a fear of flying, developmental trauma, codependency, aging, financial issues, co-addiction, and compulsive behaviors.
-Greta's treatment approach is fundamentally rooted in Family Systems Therapy, whereby each member of the family is considered to play a role in the emotional, behavioral, and relational patterns within the family system.
-This approach allows for every member of the family to make changes and heal, never identifying a single member as the scapegoat or "identified patient".
-She integrates Pia Mellody's treatment model (Post Induction Therapy) and follows the work of Patrick Carnes, Bessel van der Kolk, Dan Siegel, and John Bradshaw closely to support her research and therapeutic style in addressing trauma and PTSD related issues.
+Greta's treatment approach is fundamentally rooted in Family Systems Therapy.
+She integrates Pia Mellody's treatment model (Post Induction Therapy) and follows the work of Patrick Carnes, Bessel van der Kolk, Dan Siegel, Steve Hoskinson (Organic Intelligence) and John Bradshaw closely to support her research and therapeutic style in addressing trauma and PTSD related issues.

 Greta also specializes on working with individuals who have sustained traumatic brain injuries (TBI) through various accidents or sport activities.
 If untreated, the effects of concussions and TBIs can leave individuals feeling fatigued, confused, stuck, and frustrated that they have not been able to return to normal activities or cannot handle work as before.
 Sleep and physical issues can occur, and a lack of clarity in mental focus, a "foggy" brain, usually prevents individuals from returning to their usual activities.
 Somatic Experiencing® can help with restoring the nervous system to a more balanced state, and discharge the lingering effects of the traumatic event surrounding the concussion.